TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/030 Edit Todo Page.md

 }
 ```

-**Line 6**: We load the users, so they can be displayed in a drop-down if the user wish to reassign a Todo.\
+**Line 6**: We load the users, so they can be displayed in a drop-down if the user wish to reassign a Todo.

-**Line 7**: Here the specific Todo is fetched, given the `Id`.\
+**Line 7**: Here the specific Todo is fetched, given the `Id`.

-**Line 8**: The `TodoBasicDto` contains only the user name, not the user id.
-So we need to find the User in the collection, given the user name.
+**Line 8**: The `TodoBasicDto` contains only the User name, not the User id.
+So, we need to find the User in the collection, given the User name.
 The Id is used in the TodoUpdateDto.
-We can do this, because the server ensures, the username is unique.\
+We can do this, because the server ensures, the User name is unique.

 **Lines 10-14**: The `dto` property is initialized to a new `TodoUpdateDto`, with the data from the fetched TodoBasicDto.
-We ignore the IsCompleted, because that is updated in the View Todos page.\
+We ignore the `IsCompleted` property, because that is updated in the View Todos page.\
 We will bind input fields in the View to the `dto`, so the input fields will initially have values matching the Todo we are about to edit.

 Now all the data is loaded.